KristoffHub/bill-gates/README.md

 # bill-gates
-A tribute/timeline page for Bill Gates
+A tribute web page about the founder of Microsoft, Bill Gates.
+It shows an image of Bill Gates and a timeline of his life and achievements.
+Uses Bootstrap as a CSS template and to keep the page uniform.